 Workplace sleep interventions could include reducing obligations to check work emails after hours, and promoting regular exercise

-Another recent study from Colorado State University (CSU) specifically examined the relationship between employee sleep patterns and workplace safety behaviours.
+Another study from Colorado State University (CSU) specifically examined the relationship between employee sleep patterns and workplace safety behaviours.
 Not surprisingly, the researchers found that construction workers who had a poor nights sleep experienced more lapses in attention, memory, and action at work.
 These episode were collectively referred to as ‘cognitive failures’.

 Workers with insomnia symptoms also exhibited reduced safety behaviours and experienced more injuries.